-DRCA recommends the following approaches to incorporate equity into FEMA's emergency management programs:
+DRCA recommends the following specific methods to ensure equity:

-- Because FEMA's disaster assistance programs are administered in such a way where first-time applicants are not familiar with "FEMA speak" and are at a significant disadvantage to understanding federal regulations, it is recommended that FEMA revise their applicant and individual communications using plain language and clearly identify the current status of the application and, if applicable, needed documentation to overturn an adverse decision.
-FEMA could establish focus groups from a cross section of many underserved populations to review its existing communications and work to simplify the messaging using readability testing tools for ease of understanding and comprehension. - Cost-share requirements can be prohibitive for underserved communities.
-Modification to current program guidance for underserved communities to request and obtain relief from cost shares could be developed.
-As a starting point, we recommend evaluating the potential for developing a cost-share adjustment mechanism wherein projects with a high benefit-cost ratio may be eligible for an increased federal share percentage in underserved communities.
-Other approaches can also be developed and incorporated into the existing programs. - Resources for project development includes grant writing services and technical support for Benefit Cost Analysis (BCA) development, engineering studies, etc. Currently, existing successful mitigation and resilience applications are not available in an easy to access portal so those "starting from scratch" can review prior to commencing a grant writing exercise.
+Because FEMA's disaster assistance programs are administered in such a way where first-time applicants are not familiar with "FEMA speak" and are at a significant disadvantage to understanding federal regulations, it is recommended that FEMA revise their applicant and individual communications

+- Cost-share requirements can be prohibitive for underserved communities.
+We recommend evaluating the potential for developing a cost-share adjustment mechanism wherein projects with a high benefit-cost ratio may be eligible for an increased federal share percentage. - Resources for project development includes grant writing services and technical support for Benefit Cost Analysis (BCA) development, engineering studies, etc. Currently, existing successful mitigation and resilience applications are not available in an easy to access portal so those "starting from scratch" can review prior to commencing a grant writing exercise.
 Not having a template or sample grant application can create significant barriers for low impact communities.
 DRCA recommends increasing the funding available under resiliency and mitigation programs for capability and capacity planning to support grant seekers and the creation of a publicly accessible portal of existing/past grant applications to encourage participation. - BCA development is an aspect of the mitigation grant application process that can be very time-consuming, technical, and expensive.
 We recommend that FEMA identify additional project types that would be suitable for pre-calculated benefits. - Many underserved communities have significant vulnerabilities due to either a lack of critical infrastructure, crumbling infrastructure and/or a lack of infrastructure maintenance.
-As a result, the community is as vulnerable, if not more vulnerable than a community with a different economic stability of depth of resources.
+Regardless, the community remains vulnerable.
 DRCA recommends that FEMA review opportunities to expand eligibility for the development of new infrastructure and focus on the impact of ineligibility on underserved communities when FEMA issues determinations of deferred maintenance.
-It poses a conundrum for underserved communities to be penalized for deferring maintenance yet these same communities need pre-disaster funding for consistent maintenance so they will have the opportunity post disaster to rebuild under FEMA programs. - DRCA recommends that FEMA review opportunities to expand eligibility for the rebuild/replace of damaged infrastructure in underserved communities looking at geographical areas with low income or underinsured populations. - Tribal populations are at increased risk for impacts due to climate change, as natural resources support first foods and other native lifeways, plus provide the cultural cornerstone of communities.
+It poses a conundrum for underserved communities to be penalized for deferring maintenance yet these same communities need pre-disaster funding for consistent maintenance so they will have the opportunity post disaster to rebuild under FEMA programs.
+DRCA recommends that FEMA review opportunities to expand eligibility for the rebuild/replace of damaged infrastructure in underserved communities looking at geographical areas with low income or underinsured populations.

+Tribal populations are at increased risk for impacts due to climate change, as natural resources support first foods and other native lifeways, plus provide the cultural cornerstone of communities.
 As such, tribes are often more vulnerable to hazards and experience greater hardship during recovery due to identity loss when traditional knowledge and cultural artifacts are destroyed.
 Yet tribes are allocated significantly less pre-disaster funding than state and local counterparts and must compete for this funding.
-Recognizing the disparities and these additional costs faced by the tribal nations supports the resiliency of all and FEMA must look at more equitable distribution of funding to include tribal communities.
+Leveling the playing fields for tribal nations supports the resiliency of all and FEMA must look at more equitable distribution of funding to include tribal communities.